 4. Take the train to El Puerto de Santa Maria, one of the 3 towns of the Sherry triangle.

 Here was the last fresh water stop for the likes of Christopher Columbus en route to the ocean blue.
 Bodegas Gutierrez Colosia is alongside this famous ocean channel.
 Here the father makes the Sherry, the mother markets it and the daughter tells you all about it.
-A tasting of 6 Sherries, 2 Brandies with accompanied snacks
+A tasting of 6 Sherries, 2 Brandies with accompanying snacks

 5. Whilst in El Puerto, dine at Aponiente, regarded as one of the best restaurants in Spain.

-Awarded a Michelin stared for his sheer innovativeness, Chef Angel Leon uses fish other restaurants reject.
+Awarded a Michelin stared for his sheer innovation, Chef Angel Leon uses fish other restaurants reject.
 Indulge in fish caught by his own boat – so fresh it’s still wriggling upon arrival in his kitchen.
 Fish chorizo, squid risotto, sauces thickened with fish eyes, seaweed concentrates that are so dark they are almost black.
 Aponiente 12 course tasting menu, accompanied by 6 different Sherries.

 6. Hop on the train to Cádiz

-Once the wealthiest of all European cities and home to more Louis XV furniture than Paris., its prominence is now a faded memory but the charm of the old city with its 129 remaining merchant’s towers is a sight to behold.
+Once the wealthiest of all European cities and home to more Louis XV furniture than Paris, its prominence is now a faded memory but the charm of the old city with its 129 remaining merchant’s towers is a sight to behold.
 Los Gaditanos are known as the party animals of Spain.
-A wonderful restored market.
+A wonderfully restored market.
 Climb the cathedral bell tower to cast your eyes over the Bay of Cádiz, out of which Nelson lured the French and Spanish fleets to their demise at Trafalgar.
 Reward yourself with lashings of chilled Fino alongside Boquerones fritos and Tortallitas de Camarones in El Faro de Cadiz and homemade cake at Bar Quilla, overlooking the little boats at Playa la Caleta.

 7. Take a cooking class to indulge your sense in the Tastes of Andalucia!